A Python library for Feature Engineering and Selection¶

 DropCorrelatedFeatures: drops correlated variables from a dataframe

-SmartCorrelatedSelection: selects best feature from correlated group
+SmartCorrelatedSelection: selects best features from correlated groups

 SelectByShuffling: selects features by evaluating model performance after feature shuffling